steverozen/Misc-PCAWG7-code/README.md

 * For DBSs (doublet base substitutions) and IDs (small insertions and deletions) we required >= 25 total mutations.

-* In addition, for the snake plots for SBSs, we required >= 10 mutations per signatures.
+* In addition, for the snake plots for SBSs, we required >= 10 mutations per signature.

 There was also some merging of cancer types.